Skip to main content

 Note

-There are two conflict resolution modes: Insert and Upsert
+There are two conflict resolution modes: Insert and Upsert.

-Here we select Upsert mode:
+Here we select the Upsert mode:

 img